Wedding Veil Care

 And possibly, you might want to know if you should steam your veil to remove any creases or wrinkles that occurred in transit, and if so, how to do it.

 Well, you’re in luck!
-Because in this post we’re going to go over ALL the dos and don’ts of wedding veil care, including dry cleaning and preservation tips.
+Because in this post we’re going to go over ALL the dos and don’ts of wedding veil care, including home or dry cleaning tips.

 Opening Your Veil, What To Expect